bbqz007/xw/doc/NSDispatcher.md

 you should swith on the compiler option `/Zc:__cplusplus` to indicate wether your compiler support c++11 or not.

-a `HSDispatcher` should be created in the **ui thread**, otherwise it would throw and abort your program.
+a `NSDispatcher` should be created in the **ui thread**, otherwise it would throw and abort your program.

 ### Usage
 you can easily use `NSDispatcher` with `CARootLayer`.